SCDH/dts-transformations/README.md

-This project provides XSLT stylesheets for those endpoints of [Distributed Text Services (DTS)](https://distributed-text-services.github.io/specifications/), that can be implemented generically.
+This project provides XSLT stylesheets for those endpoints of [Distributed Text Services (DTS)](https://distributed-text-services.github.io/specifications/), that can be implemented generically based on evaluating `<citeStructure>`.

 - **navigation** endpoint
 - **document** endpoint